Alearner211/Alearner211/README.md

 - 👋 Hi, andrew.
-I’m currently teaching my self python to be a data scientist.
+I’m currently teaching myself python.
+I want to be a data scientist.

 <!---